verrazzano/docs/content/en/docs/reference/vco-clusters-v1alpha1.md

 </td>
 <td>
 <p>The name of a Secret that contains the CA certificate of the managed cluster.
 This is used to configure the
 admin cluster to scrape metrics from the Prometheus endpoint on the managed cluster.
-See the pre-registration
+If Rancher is enabled on the admin cluster, this will be automatically populated by Verrazzano.
+Otherwise, if you disabled Rancher, see the pre-registration
-<a href="../../../../docs/setup/install/mc-install/advanced/multicluster-no-rancher/#preregistration-setup">instructions</a>
+<a href="../../../../docs/setup/mc-install/advanced-mc-install/#preregistration-setup">instructions</a>
 for how to create this Secret.</p>
 </td>
 </tr>